keu/docs/software_versioned_docs/version-0.23/cli-quickstart.md

 ## Step 5: Authenticate to Astronomer

-To authenticate to Astronomer Cloud via the Astronomer CLI, run:
+To authenticate to Astronomer Cloud via the Astronomer Software CLI, run:

 ```
 astro auth login BASEDOMAIN
 ```

 If you created your account with a username and password, you'll be prompted to enter them directly in your terminal.
-If you did so via Google or GitHub, you'll be prompted to grab a temporary token from the Astronomer UI in your browser.
+If you did so via Google or GitHub, you'll be prompted to grab a temporary token from the Software UI in your browser.

 If you do not yet have an account on Astronomer, ask a Workspace Admin on your team to send you an invitation.